THIS IS A LIVE CLASS, HELD IN-PERSON AT THE SCHOOL.

 Instructor: Dr. Toni Lasala, PhD, Certified Exercise Physiologist, LMT, NSCA-Certified Strength and Conditioning Coach (CSCS)- BA from William Paterson University, Master of Arts, Exercise Physiology from Montclair State University and Doctor of Philosophy at Seton Hall University.
 Taught Group Exercise for New Vitality and Inspire Programs at Chilton Memorial Hospital, Health Fitness and Wellness Consultant for Hoffmann -La-Roche, Assistant Professor at William Paterson University, Dept. of Kinesiology.
 Toni has worked in a variety of Fortune 500 companies and has implemented and started fitness and wellness programs.
 Toni is a published author whose research is on energy metabolism in an anti-gravity environment with those who are obese.

 *This course is approved for Massage Therapists through the National Certification Board for Massage Therapy and Bodywork; The Institute for Continuing Education is an Approved Provider with the NCBTMB.
 The course is approved for chiropractors through the NJ Board of Chiropractic Examiners and PACE (for chiropractors in states that recognize PACE).
-Physical therapists and physical therapy assistants will receive continuing ed credits because the course is approved by the NJ Board of Physical Therapy Examiners, approval code #2109-32.
+Physical therapists and physical therapy assistants will receive continuing ed credits because the course is approved by the NJ Board of Physical Therapy Examiners, approval code #2109-32, through 1/31/26.